Dual Diagnosis Treatment Center in Florida

 Individuals who have experienced intense trauma often develop Post Traumatic Stress Disorder (PTSD) within a few months after a traumatic incident occurs.
 To treat PTSD, some will self-medicate with prescription painkillers (opioids), which can be highly addictive.
 A user’s PTSD and opioid addiction will then begin to fuel each other, causing feelings of agitation, physical pain, and intense anxiety.

-Footprints Beachside Recovery is a holistic treatment center that is well-equipped for dual diagnosis treatment.
+Footprints Beachside Recovery is a co-occurring disorders treatment center that is well-equipped for both addiction recovery and treatment of mental health disorders.
 We know that each dual diagnosis case is different.
-That’s why we craft individual treatment plans for our clients based on both their history with substance use and mental health.
+That’s why we craft individualized treatment plans for our clients based on both their history with substance use and mental health.
 For more information about how co-occurring disorder treatment works at Footprints Beachside Recovery, read more about our approach to drug and alcohol treatment.

 Anonymous Footprints Testimonial“I had everything I wanted in life except happiness.
 I found Footprints and my life changed in one day.
 I attribute all the great things that have come to me from my experience at this recovery center.
 This is not a place to be counted as a number.
 This family owned and operated center went over and beyond to help support me and my family throughout the hardest times of our life.
 If anyone is wavering in their decision on where to become sober, I highly suggest Footprints Beachside Recovery”

 Katie S’s Footprints Testimonial“This is a great place with people that really care about the people seeking treatment.
 We sent a loved one to footprints and had a great experience with great results.
 John devoted so much time to our family before anyone even stepped foot in the door and our loved one has come out of treatment as a new person!”